paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/wear_out_failures.md

 Degradation of input current of operational amplifier OP27.
 ```

-The most convenient degradation model is clearly based on an evolution of the exponential model.
+The most convenient {term}`degradation <Degradation>` model is clearly based on an evolution of the exponential model.
 The other models such as the linear, power and logarithmic model cannot fit to these curves.
-The degradation model is the following:
+The {term}`degradation <Degradation>` model is the following:

 ````{admonition} Equation
 :class: equation